oceanprotocol/market/documentation/build-a-marketplace/customising-your-market.md

 It’s now time to open up your favorite code editor and start getting stuck into the code.
 The first thing we will be doing is changing the name of your marketplace.
 A decent code editor (such as VS Code) makes this incredibly simple by searching and replacing all the places where the name appears.

-Let’s start by searching and replacing `Ocean Marketplace`.
+Let’s start by searching and replacing `Metaschool Marketplace`.
 In VS Code there is a magnifying glass symbol in the left-hand panel (arrow 1 in the image below) that will open up the interface for searching and replacing text.
-Type “Ocean Marketplace” into the first textbox, and the name of your marketplace into the second textbox (arrow 2).
+Type “Metaschool Marketplace” into the first textbox, and the name of your marketplace into the second textbox (arrow 2).
 To make things simple, there is a button to the right of the second textbox (arrow 3) that will replace all instances at once.
 You can take a moment to review all the text you’re changing if you wish, and then click this button.

-Next up, we need to repeat the process but this time we’ll be searching for and replacing `Ocean Market`.
+Next up, we need to repeat the process but this time we’ll be searching for and replacing `Metaschool Market`.
 On line 3 in this file, you can enter the tagline that you want for your marketplace.

 ## Change the Logo